DFE-Digital/fh-web-components/src/FamilyHubs.SharedKernel.Razor/README.md

 ## Release Notes

+### 2.2.0

+When calling `Url<>()` on an alternative `FamilyHubsUiOptions`, if the Url isn't present in the alternative's Url config section, it will traverse the alternative's ancestors looking for the nearest instance of the Url.

+This allows inheritance of Urls from ancestors, whilst still allowing the overriding of Urls.

 ### 2.1.0

 Add support to allow link status to be set in config and/or during [Navigation|Action]Links() calls.